sebastian-negulescu/boreas/README.md

 Run the program from the project directory with `./boreas`.

 ## Assumptions and Limitations
+The coordinate frame is +x being right, +y being up, and +z being forwards.
+I think it's called a left hand coordinate system pointing into the screen.

 Currently, I will assume no power falloff for light rays coming from emissive materials.